tkam8/f5bigiq-setupguide/docs/class1/module2/lab2/module2.rst

 Follow below steps to setup both BIG-IQ CM and DCD devices.
 The only difference will be step (2) below.

 #.
 When you first log into the BIG-IQ, you must complete the setup wizard.
 The first step is licensing.
 Enter in the Base Registration Key for your BIG-IQ CM, click **agree** to accept EULA and activate.
-Click **Next** to proceed to the next step.
+Click **Next** to proceed to the next step

    ..
 NOTE::
       If you cannot configure Internet access, use Manual activation